 Unsurprisingly for budget earphones under $50, the T2 lack accessories.
 Aside from the default foam ear tips and additional ear tips, there are no other accessories included in the box.
 You won’t find a shirt clip, an airplane adapter, or a travel case in the package.
 The exclusion of a carrying case is the most notable, as there are cheaper and similarly priced headphones that include at least a soft pouch for storage.

-Capable of cleanly reproducing vocals and lead instruments, the T2 are some of the best-sounding wired earphones under $50.
+Capable of cleanly reproducing vocals and lead instruments, the T2 are some of the best-sounding wired headphones under $50.
 Their overall audio reproduction is good and will sound consistent among different users when the foam ear tips are used.
 Their bass is powerful but not too emphasized, while their mid-range is balanced.
 They are suitable for most music genres and will satisfy most people with their sound profile.

 As mentioned above, the T2 are decent earphones for all-around usage.
 They are good for listening to music at home and are decent for running or jogging.
 They are suitable for office use, with their passive in-ear seal blocking a good amount of ambient noise like chatter.
 While they are not very good at blocking the sound of airplane and bus engines, their minimal sound leakage allows you to increase the music volume to mask background noise during travel and commute without disturbing other people with your loud music.